What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 Complete Guide: 31 min read | Bookmark this for reference as you plan

-Why Santorini for Elopements (And When It’s Not Right)
+Why Santorini for Your Wedding (And When It’s Not Right)

 Let me be honest about who Santorini is perfect for and who might be happier elsewhere.